MiniPandi/LLMC/README.md

     docker compose -f docker-compose.prod.yml up -d
     ```

-*DISCLAIMER: i let claude.ai and v0.dev implement the web app for me cuse i'm lazy xD*
+*DISCLAIMER: i let claude.ai and v0.dev implement the web app for me cuse i'm lazy xD, and i made this at 0am in 1h whilest lying in bed*